 United Arab Emirates needs domestic helpers, aircon technician, cleaner, welder, caregiver, electrician, machine operator, and hairdressers.

 There are plenty of job opportunities overseas when you finished a tesda course.
 So take and pass the assessment exam to acquire a certificate, and gain local work experience.
 When you have enough years of work experience then, that’s the time you should apply for work abroad in respective POEA accredited manpower agencies.

 I repeat, apply only to a POEA accredited manpower agencies if plan to work abroad.

 How many Hours or Months to Complete a Tesda Course

 Online courses, on the other hand, can be taken up by students at their own pace and time.
 If they are fast learners, chances are, they will be able to finish one course within 2 weeks.
-Afterwards, they can visit a TESDA assessment centers to take the assessment exam.
+Afterward, they can visit a TESDA assessment centers to take the competency exam.
 If they passed, they will get a National Certificate (NC).